 - Root Mean Square Velocity Calculator

 Angular Velocity Formula

-Typically angular velocity is calculated through a change in angle, normally represent by theta, or alpha, and a change in time.
+Typically angular velocity is calculated through a change in angle, normally represented by theta, or alpha, and a change in time.
 This change in time can be any unit.
 The resulting velocity will be a change in degrees per unit time displayed as follows:

 ω = (α₂ - α₁) / t = Δα / t

-In this case you need to measure the instantaneous linear velocity, and the radius at which the object is rotating.
-From here you you can do some equation manipulation to calculate the angular velocity.
+In this case, you need to measure the instantaneous linear velocity and the radius at which the object is rotating.
+From here you can do some equation manipulation to calculate the angular velocity.
 We will explore this on another page.